lethiess/piet/docs/PIET.md

 Following assumptions apply:

 * **Color:** All codels in the codel block must have the same color.
-* **Codel neighborhood:** The codels in the codel block must necessarily be adjacent through a [4-connected](https://en.wikipedia.org/wiki/Pixel_connectivity) connecivity.
+* **Codel neighborhood:** The codels in the codel block must necessarily be adjacent through a [4-connected](https://en.wikipedia.org/wiki/Pixel_connectivity) connectivity.
 So only the top, bottom, left and right codels are valid candidates for a codel block.
  This neighborhood is illustrated in the table below: